lijok/docs/decision-records/1-store-documentation-in-git.md

 Documenting higher level view of microservices has to be done in the `documentation` repo, if the codebases of said microservices are separate.

 Documentation can be checked out locally, making it available when offline, and at a more convenient, familiar location.

+In the event of a disaster, disaster recovery and business continuity plans are available locally to those that have checked out the `documentation` repo.